These Are The Differences Between An ICO and an IDO

 Instead of an offering being hosted by a crypto project, an initial exchange offering leverages the existing infrastructure of a crypto exchange to launch a new coin or token and raise money.
 For a project, one advantage of an initial exchange offering is that all technical details are handled by the exchange platform.
 With larger user bases, centralized exchanges can also offer an instant audience and a thorough vetting process.

 On the other hand, Initial game offerings (IGOs) are a crowdfunding method that is specifically used by blockchain-based gaming projects.
-Instead of investing and receiving a native crypto coin or token, IGOs offer individuals the chance to invest fiat currency or crypto for early access to in-game accessories and assets.
+Instead of investing and receiving a native crypto coin or token, IGOs offer individuals the chance to invest in fiat currency or crypto for early access to in-game accessories and assets.
 Ownership of in-game assets is transferred using non-fungible tokens (NFTs).
-During an IGO, NFTs may represent a range of items including skins, weapons, unique character traits, and vehicles.
+During an IGO, NFTs may represent a range of items, including skins, weapons, unique character traits, and vehicles.

 Successful Projects Launched from IDOs and ICOs